 The harsh environment of a dental turbine is challenging for each deep groove ball bearing.
 After each dental operation, the hand piece is cleaned, sterilized and re-lubricated in a specific treatment process.
 During this cleaning interval, after a while a deficiency in lubrication is standard.
 The expired air does not only escape through it's intended exit - some also streams out across the ball bearings.
 This means, that the inserted lubrication is constantly transported outside of the housing.
 Another problem for the ball bearings is the asymmetrical outer loads.
 These are transferred during dental operations onto the cutting edge of the drilling device.
 In consequence, a tilting of the rotor shaft happens.
 This leads to misalignments of the ball bearings due to the diagonally positioned outer ring.
 In current techniques, deep groove ball bearings that work with tilting are impinged with significant constraining forces.
 The balls of the bearing set are moving in elliptical lanes.
 This leads to slightly different circulation speeds - depending on the specific elliptical path.
 With fast or slow running rolling elements, the ball bearing cage experiences permanent alternating stress.
 Consequently, the ball bearing works under constant overload and a rapid wear of the cage appears.
 Early ball bearing failure is imminent.
 At GRW we are able to compensate for this effect with our modern XTRA high-performance plastics that contain friction reducing additives.
 Progressive damage leads to wear and dirt particles that are collected within the ball bearing.
-During this progressive friction, there is a loss of speed.
+As a result of the increased running friction, there is a loss of speed, which in turn leads to a drop in power.
 Directly before the failure of the front, stressed ball bearing, the hand piece produces louder noises and seems to be grinding.
 These problems are directly linked to the fluctuating speeds during operation.
+At the same time, unpleasant vibrations are transmitted to the handle sleeve of the handpiece, which can interfere with the physician's work.
+Eventually, the cutting speed is no longer sufficient to process the enamel and the handpiece becomes unusable.
 OUR SOLUTION: GRW Q21IRAC® - SPECIFIC BALL BEARINGS WITH PARTICULAR RACEWAY PROFILE The design of a dental turbine allows no space for geometrical adjustments within the surrounding of the ball bearings.
 With a floating suspension of the two outer rings inside the housing, a slightly inclined position of the outer ring cannot be prevented completely.
 This is why the producers of dental devices cannot guarantee the given warranty.
 In order to solve this issue, the track design of this deep groove ball bearing needs to be adjusted in a way that all balls inside the bearing run approximately in a circular motion, even though the position might be slightly inclined.
 This is the only way that constraining forces on the cage, based on the various speeds inside the bearing, can be minimized or even prevented.
 Our GRW Q21 innovations are able to solve exactly these problems.
 With our patented Q21irac® special ball bearing we have found the optimal solution.
 This bearing has an outer ring raceway profile with three tangentially merging radii.
 The kinematic principle of action is described in more detail below: